FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 Then, you can run the setup script.

-{% include _callout-note.liquid content="The setup script is designed to run on a newly installed FusionAuth instance with only one user and no tenants other than `Default`.
-To follow this guide on a FusionAuth instance that does not meet these criteria, you may need to modify the above script. <br><br> Refer to the [Typescript client library](/docs/v1/tech/client-libraries/typescript) documentation for more information." %}

 ```shell
 fusionauth_api_key=YOUR_API_KEY_FROM_ABOVE npm run setup
 ```

+{% include _callout-note.liquid content="The setup script is designed to run on a newly installed FusionAuth instance with only one user and no tenants other than `Default`.
+To follow this guide on a FusionAuth instance that does not meet these criteria, you may need to modify the script above. <br><br> Refer to the [Typescript client library](/docs/v1/tech/client-libraries/typescript) documentation for more information." %}

 If you are using PowerShell, you will need to set the environment variable in a separate command before executing the script.